golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

             await asyncio.sleep(0.1)
 ```

-This will be fixed in [the near future](https://github.com/golemfactory/yapapi/issues/372).
+This will be addressed in [the near future](https://github.com/golemfactory/yapapi/issues/372).
 {% endhint %}